Why the initials and what are they for?

 What are you reading right now?

-The Echo Maker by Richard Powers.
-Next on my list is Tim Winton’s The Turning.
+I'm waiting for Jennifer Egan to finish her next novel.
+On my list is Tim Winton's The Turning.
 I’m saving it—I know I’m going to adore it from the first sentence.

 From the first sentence?